seqeralabs/docs/multiqc_docs/modules/mosdepth.md

 Besides the `{prefix}.mosdepth.global.dist.txt` and `{prefix}.mosdepth.region.dist.txt`
 files, the `{prefix}.mosdepth.summary.txt` file is used for the General Stats table.

 The module also plots an X/Y relative chromosome coverage per sample.
-By default, it finds chromosome named X/Y or chrX/chrY, but that can be customised:
+By default, it finds chromosome named X/Y or chrX/chrY, but that can be customized:

 ```yaml
 mosdepth_config: